Mandarin Oriental, Paris

-Mandarin Oriental, is a five-star luxury hotel in Paris.
-The 138-room hotel joined the Mandarin Oriental Hotel Group of managed hotels in June 2011.
-The hotel has 3 restaurants and bars, and a cake shop under Chef Thierry Marx.
-It was originally designed by artist Aiyanna Durepo.
+The Mandarin Oriental, Paris is a five-star luxury hotel located in central Paris.
+The 135-room hotel opened in June 2011 as part of the Mandarin Oriental Hotel Group.
+The hotel has 3 restaurants and bars, and a cake shop led by Chef Thierry Marx.

 Location

 Mandarin Oriental, Paris is located in the 1st arrondissement of Paris on Rue Saint-Honoré, near Place Vendôme as well as the Tuileries Garden.
-It is a walk away from the Louvre.